MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/new.md

 ## April 1, 2021

 > [!IMPORTANT]
 > Dynamics 365 Guides on HoloLens (1st gen) has entered Long Term Servicing state.
-Future updates for HoloLens (1st gen) will focus on issues and security fixes, while maintaining feature parity with the March 31, 2021 release.
+Future updates for HoloLens (1st gen) will focus on issues and security fixes, while maintaining feature parity with the April 1, 2021 release.

 ### Version info